 Jews began to settle in Oswiecim in the mid 16th century and soon built their first synagogue.
 In the 1920s the Jewish community formed 40% of the town's population.

 The Second World War has been a tragic fate for Oswiecim.
-Between 1940 and 1945, the biggest Nazi concentration camp of Auschwitz-Birkenau was built and began operations on the outskirts of the town.
+Between 1940 and 1945, the biggest German concentration camp of Auschwitz-Birkenau was built and began operations on the outskirts of the town.
 Its first victims were Polish political prisoners but soon the camp was transformed into a centre of the mass extermination of Jews according to Hitler's idea of a “Final Solution”.
 It gradually expanded to Brzezinka (Birkenau or Auschwitz II) and Monowice (Monowitz).
 People were brought in sealed cattle carriages from all over occupied Poland and Europe to Oswiecim, and then were slaughtered or simply died of hunger.
 Most of them found death in the gas chambers, where they were poisoned with Cyclone B.

-In 1945 the Red Army liberated the camp, although the Nazis managed to evacuate those prisoners who were able to march into the Reich.
+In 1945 the Red Army liberated the camp, although the Germans managed to evacuate those prisoners who were able to march into the Reich.
 Before they left the camp, some of the chambers and crematoria were destroyed as well as the majority of the archives.
 As a result, the number of victims cannot be estimated precisely.
 Supposedly, the Nazi experiment cost the lives of 1.5-2.5 million people; predominantly Jews, but also Poles, Russians, gypsies and more than 20 other nationalities.